vfmd/vfmd.github.io/index.md

 specification of its syntax.

 It's just plain-vanilla Markdown, but formalized with a spec.
 Hence vfmd, or _vanilla-flavoured markdown_.
-(There are some differences with the original Markdown, but arguably minor.)
+(There are some [differences] with the original Markdown, but nothing big.)

 For a more detailed introduction, see [Introducing vfmd].